AdarshKaran/A_star_algorithm/README.md

 Starting with a simple grid-based A* implementation.
 Will progress to more complex implementations...

 ### Instructions
+NOTE: The simple_grid_based_aStar doesn't use any additional libraries
 1. Import the simple_grid_based_aStar.py file
 2. Call the do_a_star function
 3. Pass 3 parameters